 - 1. Notification of the appropriate law enforcement agency. - 2.
-Out-of-school suspension of the student for a period of ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period up to one (1) calendar year through alternative placement or expulsion. - 3.
-Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and alternative placement or expulsion. - \A student has committed a Drug offense if they are found to be in possession of a substance purported to be a controlled or unlawful substance and distributes the purported substance.
+Out-of-school suspension of the student for a period of ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period up to one (1) calendar year through alternative placement or expulsion. - a.
+A Manifestation Determination Hearing must be conducted immediately by the IEP or Section 504 team for students protected under IDEA or Section 504. - b.
+Students protected under IDEA or Section 504 may not be suspended greater more than 10 days without compensatory services provided by the student's school as determined by the IEP or Section 504 team. - c.
+See subsection "Alternative Placement/Expulsion with Continuing Educational Services" for additional information. - 3.
+Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and alternative placement or expulsion. - A student has committed a Drug offense if they are found to be in possession of a substance purported to be a controlled or unlawful substance and distributes the purported substance.